mvolkmann/blog/src/astro.md

 Dynamic routes can be used for both pages and API endpoints.

 Dynamic routes require enabling SSR.
-To do this, add the node adapter by entering `npx astro add node`.
+One way to do this is to add the node adapter by entering `npx astro add node`.

 ```ts
 import type {APIContext} from 'astro';